As an ‘O’ level (GCSE) student, Rosie indulged her interest in art through the constraints of the school curriculum.

 Since joining the MFPA in 2013, Rosie has been actively involved in promoting the MFPA throughout the United Kingdom.

-From practical displays of her painting skills at public events such as the Mobility Roadshow and the Bristol Balloon Festival, to painting at Speaker’s Corner in London’s Hyde Park, Rosie has been fully committed to promoting the ideals and ethos of the MFPA.
+From practical displays of her painting skills at public events such as the Mobility Roadshow and the Bristol Balloon Festival to painting at Speaker’s Corner in London’s Hyde Park and in the galleries at the National Museum Wales, Cardiff, Rosie has been fully committed to promoting the ideals and ethos of the MFPA.

 Rosie’s work has also been on show at exhibitions throughout Wales organised by Disability Arts Cymru, and at national events organised by the MFPA.